Tybravo/VeriLens/README.md

+VeriLens — The Truth Engine for the Sui Ecosystem

 VeriLens a decentralized media verification and provenance platform that proves the authenticity and origin of digital content directly on-chain.

-Built on SUI, it leverages Walrus for decentralized media storage, Nautilus for trusted authenticity attestations in TEE environments, and Seal for controlled access to original media.# VeriLens — The Truth Engine for the Sui Ecosystem

-VeriLens is a decentralized **media verification and provenance** platform that proves the authenticity and origin of digital content on‑chain.
+VeriLens is a decentralized **media verification and provenance** platform that proves the authenticity and origin of digital content directly on‑chain.
 Built on **Sui**, VeriLens leverages **Walrus** for decentralized media storage, **Seal** for encryption & access control, and **Nautilus** for trusted off‑chain attestations inside TEEs.
 VeriLens lets creators publish provable media, and lets developers integrate Proof‑as‑a‑Service APIs into their dApps.

 ---